mnot/redbot/redbot/message/headers/README.md

 can come in any order, so you can't be sure that another header's value will be available when your header parser runs.

-Likewise, tests that require another request go in the _subrequests_ directory.
+Likewise, tests that require another request to the server go in the _subrequests_ directory.

 Adding New Headers
 ------------------

-It's pretty easy to add support for new response headers into REDbot.
+It's pretty easy to add support for new headers into REDbot.
 To start, fork the source and add a new file into this directory, whose name corresponds to the header's name, but in all lowercase, and with special characters (most commonly, _-_) transposed to an underscore.

 For example, if your header's name is `Foo-Example`, the appropriate filename is `foo_example.py`.